Helldivers: Critical reception

 Helldivers received "generally favorable" reviews from critics, according to the review aggregator website Metacritic.
 In Japan, where the game was ported for release on March 5, 2015, Famitsu gave it a score of two eights, one seven, and one eight for a total of 31 out of 40.

 IGN played the demo version of Helldivers at the 2013 Gamescom, and reviewed the demo positively.
 Game Informer also gave the demo a positive rating, commenting that it "isn't easy, but this throwback to classic top down shooters is still a good time."

 GameSpots reviewer Cameron Woolsey noted that the PlayStation 4 version has "fantastic cooperative action" but "missions and story are lacking."
 IGN said of the same PS4 version, "Brutal, focused, and mechanically rich, Helldivers is one of the best co-op action experiences you can have."

 Helldivers was nominated for "Action Game of the Year" and won for "Handheld Game of the Year" at the 19th Annual D.I.C.E.
 Awards held by the Academy of Interactive Arts & Sciences.

 Helldivers had sold over 4 million units by 22 May 2024.

 Sequel

 In May 2023, Arrowhead Game Studios and Sony Interactive Entertainment announced a sequel titled Helldivers 2.
 Unlike the first game, the sequel is no longer a top-down shooter, but instead is a third-person shooter.
-The game was released for PlayStation 5 and Windows on 8 February 2024, with a release on Xbox Series X|S on 26 August 2025.
+The game was released for PlayStation 5 and Windows on 8 February 2024, with a release on Xbox Series XS on 26 August 2025.